 4. Email Marketing Automation Software

 This whole thing is a process.
 If you have a website, awesome email capture forms, but no way to follow up, you will fail here.

 But if you’re running a business, you probably don’t have time to sit around all day and write emails.
 That’s why you need email marketing automation software, also called an email autoresponder.

-An autoresponder is a sequence of emails that is sent automatically to people who have opted into it.
+An autoresponder is a sequence of emails that are sent automatically to people who have opted into it.
 The same emails go out, in the same sequence, for every subscriber on your list.

-Of course, with these softwares you can still manually type and send an email (called a “broadcast”) but the idea here is that you want your business to be as automated as possible.
+Of course, with this software you can still manually type and send an email (called a “broadcast”) but the idea here is that you want your business to be as automated as possible.

 To give you an idea of what might happen in an email autoresponder sequence, here is a sample: